-Ain’t nobody got time for a hangover: How two Aussie businesses found their niche
+Ain’t nobody got time for a hangover: How these Aussie business founders discovered their niche

 Thursday, June 15, 2017/

 Discovering a gap in the market is one sure-fire way to set yourself up for small business success.
-Team that gap with a business idea that helps people find their way out of the depths of despair – and you’ve got a winner.
+From here, think up a business idea that helps people find their way out of the depths of despair, and you’ve got a winner.

 Enter the recent trend of hangover businesses.